julienbrandoit/ToyBoxProjects/README.md

-# TinyTinkerLab
+# ToyBoxProject

-Welcome to **TinyTinkerLab**, a personal sandbox for small projects, experiments, and code snippets.
+Welcome to **ToyBoxProject**, a personal sandbox for small projects, experiments, and code snippets.
 This repository serves as a playground for trying out ideas that are too small for individual repositories.

 ## Projects